xbeat/Machine-Learning/README.md

 Feature scaling is a crucial preprocessing step in machine learning that transforms the attributes of a dataset to a common scale.
 This process ensures that all features contribute equally to the model's learning process, preventing features with larger magnitudes from dominating those with smaller ranges.
 By standardizing the input features, we can significantly improve the performance and convergence of many machine learning algorithms.

+## Measuring Data Drift with KL Divergence

+KL Divergence Foundation

+KL divergence measures the relative entropy between two probability distributions, quantifying how one distribution differs from a reference distribution in statistical modeling and machine learning.

 ## PyTorch Tutorial Building Neural Networks with Python

 Introduction to PyTorch